spencerhcheng/holberton-system_engineering-devops/w3/d4/lecture_notes.md

 ### What is a Closure?

 In JavaScript, every function has access to the variables from outer and enclosing scopes.
-Functions that use these variables are called *closures*.
+Functions that use these variables (also known as *free variables*) are called **closures**.

-+ Closures have access to the outer functions variables even after the outer or enclosing function returns.
+**1.** Closures have access to the outer functions variables even after the outer or enclosing function returns.
 For example,

 ```js
 function sayHelloFirstName(firstName) { // the outer function